BAC Mission and Values

 The Wooster Group

 Born 1948 in Riga, Latvia, Mikhail Baryshnikov is considered one of the greatest dancers of our time.
 After commencing a spectacular career with the Kirov Ballet in Leningrad, he came to the West in 1974, settling in New York City as principal dancer with American Ballet Theatre (ABT).
 In 1978 he joined New York City Ballet, where he worked with George Balanchine and Jerome Robbins.
 A year later he was appointed artistic director of ABT where, for the next decade, he introduced a new generation of dancers and choreographers.
 From 1990-2002, Mr. Baryshnikov was director and dancer of the White Oak Dance Project, which he and choreographer Mark Morris co-founded to expand the repertoire and visibility of American modern dance.
 As an actor he has performed widely on- and off-Broadway, as well as in television and film, receiving a Tony Award nomination and a Drama Desk Award nomination for Metamorphosis, and an Academy Award nomination for The Turning Point.
-Other theatrical productions include Forbidden Christmas or The Doctor and the Patient, Beckett Shorts, In Paris, Man in a Case, The Old Woman, and Letter to a Man.
-He recently toured Brodsky/Baryshnikov, a theatrical solo work directed by Latvian director Alvis Hermanis.
-Current projects include NOT ONCE., a cinematic installation developed in collaboration with Jan Fabre and Phil Griffin, and a second theatrical production directed by Hermanis entitled The White Helicopter which premiered November 2019 at The New Riga Theatre.
+Other theatrical productions include Forbidden Christmas or The Doctor and the Patient, Beckett Shorts, In Paris, Man in a Case, The Old Woman, Letter to a Man, and Brodsky/Baryshnikov.
+Recent projects include NOT ONCE., a cinematic installation developed in collaboration with Jan Fabre and Phil Griffin, and a second theatrical production directed by Latvian director Alvis Hermanis entitled The White Helicopter.
+He is currently working with director Igor Golyak and the Arlekin Players Theatre on a new adaptation of Chekhov's masterpiece The Cherry Orchard to premiere this summer.
 In 2005, he launched Baryshnikov Arts Center (BAC) in New York City, a creative space designed to support multidisciplinary artists from around the globe.
 Among Mr. Baryshnikov’s many awards are the Kennedy Center Honors, the National Medal of Arts, the Commonwealth Award, the Chubb Fellowship, the Jerome Robbins Award, and the Vilcek Award.
 In 2010, he was given the rank of Officer of the French Legion of Honor, and in 2017 he received Japan’s prestigious Praemium Imperiale International Arts Award in Theatre/Film.

 BAC is the realization of a long-held vision by Founder and Artistic Director Mikhail Baryshnikov to build an arts center in New York City that serves as a gathering place for artists from all disciplines.
 BAC’s opening in 2005 heralded the launch of this mission, establishing a thriving creative space for artists from around the world.
 Located in the Hudson Yards neighborhood of Manhattan, BAC comprises a total of 20,000 square feet, including the 238-seat Jerome Robbins Theater, the Howard Gilman Performance Space, and four column-free studios.
 BAC serves approximately 700 artists and up to 22,000 audience members annually through presentations and artist residencies.

-A four-week residency designed to support the creative process by providing artists with resources to develop ideas, projects, and collaborations.
-The program format, which hosts multiple residencies concurrently in all of BAC’s studio spaces, offers opportunities for artists across disciplines to meet and exchange ideas.
-Through BAC Space, artists receive studio time, honoraria, administrative support, and documentation services.
-The residency period concludes in a day of public studio showings.
+A two-week or four-week residency designed to support the creative process by providing artists with resources to develop ideas, projects, and collaborations.
+The program offers a pressure-free environment for artists, who are encouraged to focus on their current priorities without the expectation of delivering a finished work.
+The BAC Open format, which hosts multiple residencies concurrently in BAC’s studio spaces, provides opportunities for artists across disciplines to meet and exchange ideas.
+BAC Open concludes in a day of voluntary public studio showings.